earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-06-pr-activity.md

 * Once you have made your changes, you can submit a Pull Request to the earthlab-education repo.
 Be sure to check that the changes you are submitted look correct in the Pull Request before you consider your work, done!

+## CU Students Notes
+If you are a student at CU, you will be adding files for two different cities!
+Be sure to follow the instructions carefully!

 <figure>
    <a href="{{ site.url }}/images/earth-analytics/git-version-control/git-push-pr.png">